SFTtech/starlit-emacs/README.md

 (add-to-list 'custom-theme-load-path "~/.emacs.d/themes/starlit-emacs")
 ```

-Alternatively, this snippet discovers all theme directories in `~/.emacs.d/themes/`:
+Alternatively, use this snippet to discover all theme directories in `~/.emacs.d/themes/`:

 ```elisp
 (let ((basedir (locate-user-emacs-file "themes/")))